We Got To Keep On Shoot-In

 Getting started you’ll need a plan of action, great WiFi connections on both ends of the call, sturdy tripod stands, and the professional camera ready for the action.

 Taking photos over Face Time will not come out in the best quality but if you’re skilled enough in editing, this is a fun, creative breeze after all this is all about keeping your creativity flowing and mastering new techniques.

 Photographers and Videographers are essentially the bread and butter when it comes to the creative industries.

 By taking the initiative to continue to virtually collaborate, working remotely – if you are able to do so, will add a boost to portfolios and will give photographers the advantage to adapt to new shooting settings.

-Here are some photos taken via Face Time by Photography Francesca Morrison
+Here are some photos that were taken via Face Time by Photographer Francesca Morrison

 For more behind the scenes footage from the FaceTime photoshoot by Francesca Morrison, plus loads of great content head over to her Instagram: @fmphotosx